 Executive Summary

 The Pacific herring roe fishery (also known as the ‘sac roe’ fishery) is a longstanding fishery in areas all along the B.C. coast.
-As of 2019, its epicenter is the Strait of Georgia.
-Here, we investigate the economic value of the fishery within the context of other fisheries in the region and its history.
+In recent years, the commercial catch from the Strait of Georgia contributed an increasing proportion of the province-wide catch.
+As of 2019, the only remaining management area with a commercial herring roe fishery is the Strait of Georgia.
+Here, we investigate the economic value of the fishery within the context of its history and other fisheries in the region.

-In general, landings, overall value, and prices have declined for the sector over the past 20 years.
+In general, landings, overall value, and prices have declined for the sector over the past 30 years.
 This is a challenge to the B.C. seafood industry for several reasons.
 The herring roe fishery has a strategic importance to the fisheries and seafood processing sector, due to the employment it generates in the off-season.
 The decrease in herring roe catches has led to decreases in employment in the fish processing and export sectors.
 Those invested in the fishery have seen the decline in value as the licences and lease costs have decreased substantially with the decline in value of the herring catch.

+Compared to other valuable species caught in the Strait of Georgia, herring catches are higher in tonnage but lower in value.
+In 2016, when catches were comparable, wild salmon fisheries generated 5.4 times as many processing jobs as herring fisheries and paid approximately 4 times as much in wages.

+At the recent peak of the herring roe fishery, in 1989, coast-wide landings exceeded 4 million tonnes, worth $128 million for fishers (or $3.17 per kg).
+At this time, there were 427 full time-equivalent jobs in the fishery.
+Following a recent low in 2011, coast-wide landings increased to approximately 2 million tonnes in 2017.
+This catch was worth $17.2 million to fishers (or $0.84 per kg), and the fishery generated 216 full time-equivalent jobs.

+In 2015, seine and gillnet (full fee) licence values for the herring roe fishery were at recent lows of $25,000 and $50,000, respectively, compared to $199,000 and $962,000 values for seine and gillnet licenses, respectively, in 2000.
+Currently, the lease values of licenses are near zero.
+There has been a significant increase in the inequality of the herring licenses through time.
+The largest corporate owner of herring roe licenses is the Pattison Group, which owns 30% of seine and 12% of gillnet licenses.

 Finally, we investigate the costs of closing the fishery for the 2019 season, as a proposed means of herring stock recovery and protection of other species that rely on them.
+Notably, we observed that the cost of license reimbursements, license buy-backs, or employment insurance payments for fishers were unlikely to be prohibitive, if the commercial fishery were closed to conserve the herring population, because of current low license value and relatively few full time-equivalent jobs.

-Terms & Notes
+Notes on Terms

-Ex-vessel value -is the value of fish or seafood at its first point of sale (i.e., the price the fishers receive).
+Ex-vessel value is the value of fish or seafood at its first point of sale (i.e., the price the fishers receive).
 Also known as the landed value.

 Unless otherwise stated, all values are expressed in real 2015 dollars to account for inflation over the time period studied.